 Building strong communities

 We believe that quality housing is fundamental to stronger families and communities.
 That’s we why we support Seattle’s Union Gospel Mission and its focus on providing transitional housing.
 Blueprint members, shareholders and employees recently donated more than $500,000 in land, labor and materials to create 14 units of transitional housing for at-risk women and children.
-To learn more about this micro-apartment project and the lives it has changed, click to view the Re: Novo project video.
+View the videos to learn more about our projects and the lives they have changed.

 Accommodating growth without sprawl